golincode/golin-code-academy/creating-websites/hour-1/html-hour-1.md

 ```

 - Creating a smaller heading.
 There are six(!) heading types in all; h1, h2, h3, h4, h5 and h6.
+- h1 is the largest heading, and h6 is the smallest heading.
 ```
 <h3> Decorating for Christmas at Golin! </h3>
 ```